Lambda123Design/Machine-Learning-Model-Skills/README.md

 # Machine-Learning-Model-Skills

 ##### Very Important: Decision Tree doesn't require any kind of Standardization or Normalization.
-We can directly apply the Algorithm
+We can directly apply the Algorithm; Ensemble Techniques no need that

 #### Always check for y.value_counts if it is an Imbalanced Dataset; Ensemble Models such as Random Forest, XGBoost,etc.. perform well in Imbalanced Datasets

+#### Random Forest Works better than AdaBoost, because AdaBoost works on the concept of Stumps

 ****Supervised Learning:****
 **Linear Regression:**